bit-kitty/Coursera-IBM-Data-Science/index.md

         <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh-LL-RentOwn.png?raw=true" width="400"></td>
     </tr></table></center>

 The other dominant segment that is less of an interest for this study are the High Rise Renters.
-High Rise Renters are said to be less well off, more likely multicultural and multigenerational households with an average household size of 2.82.
+To round out observations, High Rise Renters are said to be less well off, more likely multicultural and multigenerational households with an average household size of 2.82.
 These are family oriented people, risk takers spending beyond their means to make ends meet and like to explore other interests to make life enjoyable.
 Additional demographics for comparison:

 <center><table><tr>
     <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh-HR-Age.png?raw=true" width="400"></td>